Panblack/ezdpl/README.md

   * Target server user name can be specified, default is root.
   * Reboot the target server as you command, default is not to reboot.

+	ezdpl_auto.sh is almost the same as ezdpl.sh, but in silent mode.
+It is used for batch deployment jobs.